pvermeulen-pivotal/region-and-entry-sizer/README.md

 ## Geode V9 Sizer ##

-This package provides three (3) functions for sizing of Geode indexes, region entries and region
+This package provides three (3) functions used to determine the size of Geode indexes, region entries and region

 ### Functions ###